Ethereum Limitations And Scaling Solution

 The Effect on Ethereum

 All updates implemented on the Ethereum network have their effects on all dApps including Ethereum.
 For instance, a switch from PoW to PoS is expected to make the platform even more secure, reducing the risk of an attack focussed on the users’ ether holdings.
 Scaling Ethereum will allow expansion of the Ethereum platform which will, in turn, lead to a higher payout.
+Therefore, you have to go through ETH prediction to know all the aspects of this coin and its upcoming updates.

 All in all, with the switch from Proof of Work to Proof of Stake in Ethereum 2.0 and sharding and off-chain transactions, the two unique methods of scaling being implemented to scale the Ethereum network, Ethereum can only reap benefits from these updates.
-If you are more interested in Ethereum (ETH) then you can visit to get the live price chart and Ethereum Prediction from the industry’s experts.